 We are committed to ensuring that your personal data is secure with us and with the data processors who act on our behalf.
 We are continuously taking technical and organisational steps to better protect your information.
 Data Protection training has been made available to all staff.

 You have a responsibility for any personal data relating to other people that you may access while employed by the Institute.
 This responsibility is in addition to any obligations arising from professional ethics or the GMIT Code of Conduct for Staff.

 It is a breach of Data Protection legislation for staff to knowingly and recklessly disclose personal data to anyone who is not entitled to receive it or to seek to obtain data to which they are not entitled.

 If you are unhappy with the Institute’s handling of your personal data, or believe that the requirements of data protection legislation may not be fully complied with, you should contact the Institute’s Data Protection Office in the first instance.
 You also have the right to submit a complaint to the Data Protection Commissioner.

 HOW TO CONTACT US

-Please contact us if you have any questions about the information we hold about you or to request a copy of that information:
+Please contact us if you have any questions about the data we hold about you or if you wish to exercise any of your rights: